niek-sidn/hsm_workshop/Build_Kryoptic.md

 [https://github.com/latchset/kryoptic/](https://github.com/latchset/kryoptic/)
 For the first steps you can follow the Readme.
-This does not yet result is a working software-HSM!
+This does not yet result in a working software-HSM!

 After building do a `cargo install --path .` for a smaller (stripped?) .so in the "released" directory.